lockss/lockss-rtd-portal/docs/plugin/identification/plugin-parameters.rst

 Derivative Parameters
 ---------------------

-For parameters of type :ref:`URL` and :ref:`year-type`, the system automatically brings into existence **derivative parameters** with special names, as if those parameters had also been defined by the plugin.
+For parameters of :ref:`URL Type` and :ref:`Year Type`, the system automatically brings into existence **derivative parameters** with special names, as if those parameters had also been defined by the plugin.

 .. tip::